 One of these instructors, Julie Heffernan, in her course Homophobia in Education decided to create a student outreach project titled TeachOUT through which her students would be required to "OUT" themselves as queer positive educators through a series of public projects in order to engage the community in a conversation about LGBT youth and thereby learn about homophobia.

-That was the first year UOTeachOUT, the annual conference on Gender Identity and Sexual Orientation Issues in Education.
-This course and event are now in their fifth year and growing with each new iteration.
+The annual conference on Gender Identity and Sexual Orientation Issues in Education.
+This course and event are now in their seventh year and growing with each new iteration.

 UOTeachOUT 2014 Beyond Bullying: Anti-Oppressive Education